 3.4.
-By comparison, a recently approved 2 storey rear extension at no. 77 Lawn Road extends 4.09m towards the rear garden of the property.
+By comparison, the recently approved 2-storey rear extension at no. 77 Lawn Road extends 4.09m towards the rear garden of the property.
+The proposed rear extension at No.75 is substantially set back from the approved rear building line of No.77's 2-storey rear extension, as shown in the aerial montage above.